ValeryiaBazhko/C-project/README.md

 - By leveraging both Levenshtein Distance and Jaccard Similarity, the system provides robust and fault-tolerant search capabilities.

 ## Performance optimization
--Pagination: the API implements server-side pagination using EF Core's .Skip().Take() method to fetch only the required subset of data.
+- Pagination: the API implements server-side pagination using EF Core's .Skip().Take() method to fetch only the required subset of data.
--Indexed database queries for fast retrieval.
+- Indexed database queries for fast retrieval.